-Farms could involve suppliers, and customers where appropriate, in developing these plans.
-Farms may consider running outage scenarios to assess the possibility of unforeseen impacts.
+Farms could involve employees, suppliers, and customers where appropriate, in developing these plans.
 This is also a good time to review important community contact information including your county Emergency contacts and Public Health Department.

 COVID-19 Guidance for Farm Employers Farms have unique challenges with the rapidly spreading COVID-19.
 UW-Madison Extension experts provide tips for farm employers about communicating COVID-19 protocol to employees.
 (In Spanish)